 The main differences between Discord and Zoom are user interface and communication options.

-While Discord features a bit elaborated UI and threaded chat, Zoom opts for a clean & simple experience focused on meeting features.
+While Discord features a bit elaborate UI and threaded chat, Zoom opts for a clean & simple experience focused on meeting features.

 Here is a more detailed feature breakdown: